AaronEnnis/Wa-Tor/README.md

 To remove all of the object files in the working directory, use the command "make CLEAN" in the terminal.

-+# chmod 755 ./profile.sh first to run this file via command line +# This file will clean, build and run the program and produce a valgrind profiling report +# on compleation the valgrind report can be viewed with kcachegrind GUI tool +# To install profiling tools:
+chmod 755 ./profile.sh first to run this file via command line

+This file will clean, build and run the program and produce a valgrind profiling report on compleation.

-+
+The valgrind report can be viewed with kcachegrind GUI tool

+To install profiling tools:

-+# sudo apt-get update
+sudo apt-get update

-+# sudo apt install valgrind
+sudo apt install valgrind

-+# sudo apt install kcachegrind
+sudo apt install kcachegrind

-see profile.sh for more info
+see profile.sh for more info on the profiling.

 # Create Doxygen